Krisha1703/InnoDocX/README.md

 ### 1. Developer Mode (Dark Mode)
 - Activates a developer console panel with commands for file navigation and management, including:
   - `cd`: Navigate file directories.
+    - `cd about`: Displays information about the project (InnoDocX).
+    - `cd features`: Lists the features of the project.
+    - `cd tools`: Lists tools and technologies used to create this project.
+    - `cd summary`: Displays the summarized content from the text in the editor
+    - `cd sentiment`: Shows the overall text sentiment
   - `look`: Search for a word/phrase in the document and retrieve its position.
   - `clear`: Clear the console screen.
   - `cat`: Display the document content in the terminal.